 Archaeological Risks – There are always unknown risks when ground disturbance is proposed.
-The Feasibility Study included a background literature search to assess for cultural resources (archaeological, historical and tribal sites).
-The draft memo indicates there are no archaeological, historical sites or tribal traditional cultural properties recorded in the park.
+The Feasibility Study included a background literature search to assess potential for cultural resources at the site (archaeological, historical and tribal sites).
+The memo concluded there are no known archaeological, historical sites or tribal traditional cultural properties recorded in the park.
 In addition, the site has had several land disturbing activities including construction of the railroad, construction of the Meadowdale Clubhouse and associated below ground swimming pool.
-An archaeological survey will be conducted by a qualified individual during investigative phase of this project.
+An archaeological/cultural resources survey will be conducted by a qualified individual during investigative phase of this project.

-Environmental Risks – A Phase 1 Environmental Assessment is included under the scope of work for the Feasibility Study and will be available prior to the final submittal in PRISM.
-Additional environmental concerns may be identified, if present, during the SEPA process.
-Contingency funds are inherent to the cost estimate for addressing any unanticipated issues that may affect design within reason.
-Certain other environmental concerns that surface may be able to be addressed by requiring specific methods and protocols be followed during construction; and therefore, will be addressed in the bid documents.
+Environmental Risks – A Phase 1 Environmental Assessment was conducted under the scope of work for the Feasibility Study and concluded that the presence of the railroad tracks represents a Recognized Environmental Condition (REC); no Controlled Recognized Environmental Conditions (CRECs) and no Historical Recognized Environmental Conditions (HRECs).
+Additional environmental concerns may be identified, if present, during the SEPA process, design investigative work or future construction.
+Contingency funds are inherent to the design and construction cost estimates for addressing any unanticipated issues that may affect design or construction within reason.
+Environmental concerns that surface may be able to be addressed by requiring specific methods and protocols be followed during construction; and therefore, will be addressed in the future prepared technical specifications and bid documents.

 Public Safety Concerns